 Alcohol exhausts all soluble vitamins in the body, especially during early withdrawal.
 Multivitamins can help restore low levels of vitamins that the body desperately needs.

 Moreover, vitamin deficiencies are partly responsible for much of the lethargy, memory loss and depression people encounter in the early stages of detox and recovery.

 A good multivitamin can help optimize the body’s functions and help those going through withdrawals to feel a little more “normal.”

 Treatment for Alcoholism

-Research has shown that the best outcomes are achieved when patients recovering from alcoholism participate in a comprehensive, long-term recovery program that includes evidence-based approaches such as behavioral therapy, counseling, and group support.
+Research has shown that the best outcomes occur when patients recovering from alcoholism participate in a comprehensive, long-term recovery program that includes evidence-based approaches such as behavioral therapy, counseling, and group support.

 Our center employs addiction professionals who deliver these services with care and expertise.
 We provide you the tools you need to achieve abstinence and sustain long-lasting sobriety and wellness.